dr3/latex-template/README.md

-# latex-template
+# Latex template

-Empty Latex file for stuff and things
+Latex files for stuff and things